This policy applies to the following:

-The purchase of UAS with funding through the University, including University accounts, grants or USI Foundation accounts; and
+- The purchase of a UAS with funding through the University, including University accounts, grants or USI Foundation accounts.

-The operation by any person of UAS or model aircraft on or above USI property.
+- The operation by any person of UAS or model aircraft initiating takeoff from any USI property.

 The operation of UAS, including drones and model aircraft, is regulated by the Federal Aviation Administration (FAA) and relevant laws.
 The University will establish procedures in an effort to ensure compliance with such legal obligations and to reduce risks to safety, security and privacy.